woguta/Bacterial-WGS/README.md

 ```
  sbatch -w compute05 run_busco.sh
  ```
+The input_dir and output_dir variables are set to the input and output directories, respectively, and the database variable is set to the name of the BUSCO lineage-specific database to use.
+The script loops through all FASTA files in the input_dir directory, sets the output path for each file, and then runs the busco command on the current file using the appropriate parameters.
+The output is saved to a directory named after the input file, with the ".busco" suffix added.

 III) Genome annotation

 In genome annotation, the goal is to identify and label the features of on a genome sequence.